mcc-us/ea/_questions/q-40questions-filing-status.md

 Daniel is divorced and earns $70,000 in wages.
 He has several relatives which he supports.
 These relatives do not all live with him, but none earn any income.
 Which dependent relative may qualify Daniel for head of household filing status?

-A. A parent who lives in a retirement home, and not with Daniel. correct
+A. A parent who lives in a retirement home, and not with Daniel.
 B. A cousin who lives with Daniel all year.
 C. An adult stepdaughter who lives in her own apartment who is supported by Daniel.
 D. A foster child who lived with Daniel for 3 months of the tax year.